gruntjs/grunt-docs/Getting-started.md

 ## Installing the CLI
 **If you have installed grunt globally in the past, you will need to remove it with `npm uninstall -g grunt` first.**

-In order to use grunt, you'll want to install the command line interface (CLI) globally.
+In order to get started, you'll want to install grunt's command line interface (CLI) globally.
+You may need to use sudo (for OSX, *nix, BSD etc) or run your command shell as Administrator (for Windows) to do this.

 ```bash
 npm install -g grunt-cli
 ```

-This will put the `grunt` command in your system path, allowing it to be run from anywhere.
-Note that You may need to use `sudo` or run your command shell as Administrator to do this.
+This will put the `grunt` command in your system path, allowing it to be run from any directory.

+**Important Note:** Installing `grunt-cli` does not install the grunt task runner!
+The job of the grunt command is simple: load any version of grunt which has been installed next to a [Gruntfile].
+This allows multiple versions of grunt to be installed on the same machine simultaneously.

 ## How the CLI works

 Each time `grunt` is run, it looks for a [Gruntfile] in the current folder.
 If none is found, it will traverse up the directory tree trying to find one.
 Because of this, you can run `grunt` from any subfolder in your project.

 If a [Gruntfile] is found, the CLI loads a local installation of the grunt library, applies the configuration from your [Gruntfile], and executes any tasks you've requested for it to run.

+*To really understand what is happening, [read the code](/gruntjs/grunt-cli/blob/master/bin/grunt).
+It's very short.*

 ## Preparing a grunt project
 A typical setup will involve adding two files to your project: [package.json] and [the Gruntfile][Gruntfile].